Marked nodal curves with vector fields: Introduction

 There exists an (irreducible) projective ${\mathbb G}_a^{n-1}$-variety $\overline{P}_{n,{\mathbb K}}$ which parametrizes stable $n$-marked ${\mathbb G}_a$-rational trees, cf. Remark \ref{remark: Pn bar as a moduli space low tech}.
 We use $G$-variety in the sense of \cite[Definition 2.1]{[HT99]}.
 The ${\mathbb G}_a^n$-action on $\overline{P}_{n,{\mathbb K}}$ comes from the ${\mathbb G}_a$-action on the stable $n$-marked ${\mathbb G}_a$-rational trees in precisely the same way the ${\mathbb G}_m^n$-action on $\overline{L}_{n,{\mathbb K}}$ comes from the ${\mathbb G}_m$-action on $n$-marked Losev-Manin strings.
 Again, we may restrict to $\{0\} \times {\mathbb G}_a^{n-1} \subset {\mathbb G}_a^n$ to mimic modding out the trivial diagonal action.
 Similarly to $\overline{Q}_n$, $\overline{P}_{n,{\mathbb K}}$ is mildly singular for $n \geq 4$.
 The open stratum $ P_{n,{\mathbb K}} \simeq {\mathbb G}_a^n/{\mathbb G}_a \hookrightarrow \overline{P}_{n,{\mathbb K}} $ where the rational trees have a single component is the space of configurations of $n$ points on ${\mathbb A}^1$ modulo translation.

 A similar space can be defined over $\spec {\mathbb Z}$, and one of our main goals is to show that this space is a fine moduli space (as opposed to accomplishing just some naive parametrization).
-In this context, the additional structure on the curves will be given by a vector field rather than a ${\mathbb G}_a$-action\footnote{In fact, it is true that $\overline{P}_n$ is the fine moduli space of stable $n$-marked ${\mathbb G}_a$-rational trees, though the only proof I was able to put together is unreasonably long and technical, and will be omitted.}.
+In this context, the additional structure on the curves will be given by a vector field rather than a ${\mathbb G}_a$-action (though please see Remark \ref{remark: Pn bar as a moduli space low tech}).

 \begin{theorem} Let $F$ be the functor which associates to each noetherian scheme $S$ the set of all collections of data as follows, modulo isomorphism: \begin{itemize} \item a genus $0$ prestable curve $\pi:C \to S$; \item smooth sections $x_1,\ldots,x_n,p_\infty:S \to C$ of $\pi$ (possibly not disjoint); and \item an ${\sh O}_C$-module homomorphism $\phi:\omega_{C/S} \to {\sh O}_C$, \end{itemize} such that: \begin{enumerate} \item $\phi$ factors through the inclusion ${\sh O}_C(-2p_\infty(S)) \to {\sh O}_C$; \item $x_i^*\phi:x_i^*\omega_{C/S} \to {\sh O}_S$ is an isomorphism for $i=1,\ldots,n$; and \item the natural stability condition holds: for any geometric point $\overline{s} \to S$, \begin{enumerate} \item with the possible exception of the component which contains $p_{\infty,\overline{s}}$, no irreducible component of $C_{\overline{s}}$ intersects exactly two other components; \item any irreducible component of $C_{\overline{s}}$ which intersects exactly one other irreducible component contains at least one of the points $x_{1,\overline{s}},\ldots,x_{n,\overline{s}}$ but not the point $p_{\infty,\overline{s}}$. \end{enumerate} \end{enumerate} Then $F$ is represented by a projective local complete intersection flat geometrically integral scheme (over $\spec {\mathbb Z}$). \end{theorem}